Draggie306/CheatSheets/A level/source/Geography.md

 A meltwater stream is visible south of it, as well as another esker to the east.

-Eskers on paleo-ice-sheet beds are more abundant in areas of crystalline bedrock with thin coverings of surficial sediment than in areas of thick deformable sediment, because meltwater flowing at the bed is more likely to incise upwards into the ice to form an R-channel where the bed is hard; where the bed is deformable, meltwater is more likely to incise downwards

-**Examples**
-Many eskers are found in central Ireland, some are in Canada, as well as many in Iceland and Sweden.

 **Post glacial climate change in Eskers**
-As global climatic temperatures increase, the rate of glacial ablation increases and results in more meltwater being produced.
+During periods of increasing global climatic temperatures, the rate of glacial ablation increases and results in more meltwater being produced.
 This means that there is more accumulation of sediment in proglacial areas and the length of these eskers is likely to increase, or become more beaded with greater and more intense ablation periods.

 ###  Kames and kame terraces

 A kame is an irregularly shaped hill, hummock or mound made of stratified glacial till comprised of mainly sand and gravel.
+There are two types of kame

-#### Kame formation
+#### Delta kames
-Glacial till accumulates in a depression in a retreating glacier, and as the surrounding ice melts this build up of material in this hole (or **moulin**) is deposited on the bedrock surface.
+Delta kames can form in two main ways.
+Firstly, they can form due to the build up of debris in **englacial tunnels** that emerge at the glacial terminus ass a result of retreat.
+As a result, they lose their energy, and are forced to deposit their contained load.

+Another way that they can be formed is when supraglacial streams meet ice-marginal lakes.
+These ice margin water bodies are largely static (just sit there tbh) so the sediment they carry loses energy and gets deposited in the lake, from where this supraglacial stream enters it, often leading to a tall accumulation.

-#### Delta kame terraces
+#### Kame terraces
-Delta kame terraces are often located on the side of a glacial valley, having been meltwater streams running **between the glacial ice and valley walls**.
-These are stratified (layered) deposits.
-Distinguished by their 'long, flat benches with many pits on the surface made by kettles', they gradually slope to the lee side (downvalley) and, like eskers, have similar gradients to the ice surface above it.

-Kame deltas are formed by **supraglacial streams transporting sediment loads into ice marginal lakes** (or glacial lakes/seas).
-In the process of doing this, sediment is deposited on the top of this ice and into crevasses, filling them with debris.
-As this ice then melts, the material then collapses onto the bedrock surface.

-Delta kames may also form when englacial streams losing energy as they move to the base of the glacier, increasing friction.
+Kame terraces are ridges of material near or on the valley margin.
+They are largely comprised of ex-lateral moraine, which was transported into the ice marginal lake due from the supraglacial streams formed due to the warming of ice through friction with valley walls.
+As this is largely glacio-fluvial, unlike morainic deposits, these are somewhat sorted and stratified by the movement of water.
+When the glacier retreats, this sediment is dropped and collapses onto the bedrock floor.

 > Watch out!
 Many people say 'kame' when they mean 'esker'!
-You need to know the differences between the two well.
+You need to know the differences between the two well. (main one is eskers are subglacial, kames are not)

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/FluvioglacialDuring.jpg)
 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/FluvioglacialAfter.jpg)